cms0008/WNBA-Lists/README.md

-# WNBA Fic Bot: The Archives (...sort of)
+# WNBA Lists

 I have a Twitter bot called [@WNBAWeNeedFic](https://twitter.com/WNBAWeNeedFic).
-Allegedly, it will die soon.
 As a result of making this bot, I have some lists of WNBA players, coaches, and teams that other people could theoretically use, I guess, if you need all that info in one place.
 Here they are.

-I will update the lists that change sometimes as I remember.
+_The list of players is definitely not updated for 2024, but stay tuned._